google/blockly-samples/codelabs/keyboard_navigation/keyboard_navigation.md

 ```

 Now we need to override the method responsible for returning the drawer for markers and cursors.
-In the `CustomRenderer` class add the following method.
+Add the following method in the `CustomRenderer` class.
 ```js
 makeMarkerDrawer(workspace, marker) {
   return new CustomMarkerSvg(workspace, this.getConstants(), marker);